jdjakub/phd-thesis/ch-background.md

 As a programming system, HyperCard is interesting for a couple of reasons.
 It effectively combines visual and textual notation.
 Programs appear the same way during editing as they do during execution.
 Most notably, HyperCard supports gradual progression from the "user" role to "developer": a user may first use stacks, then go on to edit the visual aspects or choose pre-defined logic until, eventually, they learn to program in HyperTalk.

 \paragraph{Graphical languages.}
 Efforts to support programming without relying on textual code are "languages" in a more metaphorical sense.
 In the "boxes-and-wires" style of LabView\ \parencite{LabView} programs are made out of graphical structures.
-There is also the Programming-By-Example\ \parencite{YWIMC} subset in which a general program is automatically generated by the user supplying sample behaviours and hints.
+There are also the Programming-By-Example/Demonstration subgenres\ \parencite{YWIMC,WWID} in which a general program is automatically generated by the user supplying sample behaviours and hints.^[Although there is nothing inherently graphical about programming by example or demonstration, the two definitive books cited show a strong graphical orientation.]

 # Precursors of the Three Properties
 In the next chapter, we will go on to develop the Three Properties in detail.
 However, they do not leap out of a vacuum, but are rather developments of concepts that already exist in programming.
 For each of the Three Properties, we will give a "glossary" of these existing concepts and finish with a "Conclusion" entry.
 In short: